-(a) Basis of Preparation
+Basis of Preparation (a)

 The financial statements of the Bank and its subsidiaries (collectively, the Group) have been prepared in accordance with Singapore Financial Reporting Standards (International) (SFRS(I)) as required by the Singapore Companies Act, and International Financial Reporting Standards (IFRS).
-In the previous years, the financial statements of the Group were prepared in accordance with Financial Reporting Standards in Singapore (FRS) with modification to FRS 39 Financial Instruments: Recognition and Measurement in respect of Ioan loss provisioning, as provided in the Monetary Authority of Singapore (MAS) Notice 612 Credit Files, Grading and Provisioning.
+In the previous years, the financial statements of the Group were prepared in accordance with Financial Reporting Standards in Singapore (FRS) with modification to FRS 39 Financial Instruments: Recognition and Measurement in respect of loan loss provisioning, as provided in the Monetary Authority of Singapore (MAS) Notice 612 Credit Files, Grading and Provisioning.